 An Island Apart

-A unique arts, heritage and conservation island.
-Nestled among a chain of islets off Waiheke’s east coast is Rotoroa Island, for 100 years, off limits to all but those going there for alcohol or drug rehabilitation in the care of the Salvation Army.
+Rotoroa Island is a unique arts, heritage and conservation island nestled among a chain of islets off Waiheke’s east coast.
+For 100 years, the island was off limits to all but those going there for alcohol or drug rehabilitation in the care of the Salvation Army.
 Now operated by the Rotoroa Island Trust, this unique island re-opened in 2011, thanks to the generosity of philanthropists who negotiated a 99-year lease to allow public access and the islands redevelopment.

 Explore the heart of the old Salvation Army settlement, including the jail, chapel and school house.
-Visit the islands exhibition centre detailing the Rotoroa's unique history and conservation programme.
-Swim or picnic at one of four beautiful sandy beaches, explore walking trails among regenerating bush or stroll to the landmark Chris Booth sculpture on the islands southern headland.
+Visit the island's exhibition centre detailing Rotoroa's unique history and conservation programme.
+Swim or picnic at one of four beautiful sandy beaches, explore walking trails among regenerating bush or stroll to the landmark Chris Booth sculpture on the island's southern headland.

 Rotoroa Island offers some delightful upmarket holiday homes which all have fantastic views, are renovated to a high standard in vibrant vintage style and have all the comforts of home.
 To find out more and book, visit: http://www.rotoroa.org.nz/accommodation.aspx